New England Patriots wide receiver Stefon Diggs denies accusations of assault and strangulation

 A spokesman from the NFL told CNN Sports that the league is aware of the matter and has been in contact with the Patriots and had no further comment at this time.

-WCVB, citing charging documents, reports that the accuser – a private chef – had a paycheck dispute with Diggs, which she says led to the alleged incident of assault.
+According to the charging documents, the accuser – a private chef – had a paycheck dispute with Diggs, which she says led to the alleged incident of assault.
 The woman, according to those court documents, quit her position after the alleged assault.

 “Stefon Diggs categorically denies these allegations,” Diggs’ attorney David Meier said to CNN Sports in a statement.
 “They are unsubstantiated, uncorroborated, and were never investigated – because they did not occur.